SourajitaDewasi/Data-Analysis/clc6g6fb6000208ml2hig2zm4.md

 This method is based on pipelining, introduced by Henry Ford to reduce the time to manufacture a car from 6 to 7 months to just 21 days.

-For example: Let's say that a team takes 1 day to complete their tasks, and it requires 4 days to build a car completely.
-For a single car, the pipelining doesn't make a difference:
+**For example: Let's say that a team takes 1 day to complete their tasks and 4 days to build a car.
+For a single car, the pipelining doesn't make a difference:**

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1672126550526/a802badc-038f-47dd-87cb-eb1f51331943.png align="center")